 This much is pretty much agreed on by cosmologists, but there is much dispute over whether there is a scientific explanation for all this, or whether it is evidence of design, and, by implication, for God.

 Sean Carroll is an atheist who has taken an interest in the philosophical issues that arise from scientific fine-tuning, and has developed his philosophical thinking more than most – for example, he has debated with christian philosopher William Lane Craig.
-But Carroll seems to be a little “left field” among cosmologists, questioning the reality of scientific fine-tuning more than most, and holding to some scientific viewpoints that are unusual (e.g. he is more sceptical than most about cosmic inflation than most).
+But Carroll seems to be a little “left field” among cosmologists, questioning the reality of scientific fine-tuning more than most, and holding to some scientific viewpoints that are unusual (e.g. he is more sceptical than most about cosmic inflation).
 He has written The Big Picture on the “origins of life, meaning, and the universe itself”.

 Luke is a cosmologist beginning to make his name.
 He has written a paper on fine-tuning, and co-authored A Fortunate Universe: Life in a Finely Tuned Cosmos with his colleague Geraint Lewis (who is an atheist).
 I have followed Luke’s blog for some time.
 I knew, as he confirms here, that he was raised as a christian, but all his discussion of fine-tuning has been very neutral about God – either he was agnostic or very guarded about his beliefs.
 But in this radio interview, he identifies as a christian theist.